Hormonal pills are possible. Rating of the best contraceptives

 • individual intolerance to the active ingredients.

-COC regimens
+COC dosage regimens

 • Short dosing of birth control pills allows you to increase the interval between periods by 1-4 weeks.
-Such schemes are used to delay spontaneous menstruation, prevent bleeding, and cancel after a course of oral contraceptives.
+Such regimens are used to delay spontaneous menstruation, prevent bleeding, and cancel after a course of oral contraceptives.

 Some women prefer cyclic use of COCs with a seven-day break due to fear of pregnancy and infertility.
 Some patients believe that menstruation is a physiological process.